espruino/EspruinoDocs/devices/MMC212xMG.md

 MMC212xMG Dual-axis Magnetic Sensor from MEMSIC used in HDMM01 breakout from Pollin
 ===================================================================================

-<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/MMC212xMG**.
-Links, lists, videos, search, and other features will not work correctly when viewed on GitHub.</span>
+<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/MMC212xMG.
+Links, lists, videos, search, and other features will not work correctly when viewed on GitHub** :warning:</span>

 * KEYWORDS: Module,I2C,MMC212xMG,magnetic,compass,HDMM01